OpenID3/openid3-contract/docs/attestation.md

 }
 ```

-For social verification, the consumer is 0xE265c5a6389E47199Fe3D32C54feC8CBB65cd769, the data is abi encoded
+For social verification, the consumer is 0x2F35F0a47e93C570884b8d5607b2415b86cf8362, the data is abi encoded

 ```
 struct VerificationData {
+    address referral;
-    address to;
+    address linked;
     uint64 iat;
 }
 ```